python-poetry/poetry/docs/managing-dependencies.md

 {{% /note %}}

 {{% note %}}
 Dependency groups, other than the implicit `main` group, must only contain dependencies you need in your development process.
-Installing them is only possible by using Poetry.

 To declare a set of dependencies, which add additional functionality to the project during runtime, use [extras]({{< relref "pyproject#extras" >}}) instead.
-Extras can be installed by the end user using `pip`.
 {{% /note %}}